BEFH/flippyr/README.rst

 .. code::

-   flippyr.py [-h] [-s] [-p] [-o OUTPUTPREFIX] [--outputSuffix OUTPUTSUFFIX] fasta bim
+  usage: flippyr.py [-h] [-s] [-p] [-o OUTPUTPREFIX]
+                    [--outputSuffix OUTPUTSUFFIX] [-m] [-i]
+                    fasta bim

-   A simple python script tosearch for allele switches, strand flips, multiallelic sites, ambiguous sites, and indels.
+  A simple python script to search for allele switches, strand flips, multiallelic sites, ambiguous sites, and indels.
 The output is in the form of a .bim-like table and a log file.

   positional arguments:
     fasta                 Fasta file containing all chromosomes in the plink fileset
     bim                   .bim file from binary plink fileset.

   optional arguments:
     -h, --help            show this help message and exit -s, --silent          Supress output to stdout.
     -p, --plink           Run the plink command.
     -o OUTPUTPREFIX, --outputPrefix OUTPUTPREFIX
                           Change output file prefix.
     --outputSuffix OUTPUTSUFFIX
                           Change output file suffix for plink file.
+    -m, --keepMultiallelic
+                          Do not delete multiallelic sites.
+    -i, --keepIndels      Do not delete insertions/deletions.

 Python: